cnguyen-uk/An-Introduction-to-HTML/README.md

 It can be useful to add comments to our code to help provide more context on what the code does, or to temporarily disable code without having to actually delete it.
 Comments begin with `<!--` and end with `-->`; can be multi-line; and do not actually display in the webpage output.
 There is no way to do inline comments (i.e. comments within other HTML elements).

 For readability, comments should be written in complete sentences, be indented with the code which it is commenting, and come before the code which it is commenting.
 Placing the comment after is merciless on a confused reader.
+Any paragraphs should be separated by a single line, and multi-sentence comments should have two spaces after a sentence-ending period (except after the final sentence).

 ```HTML
 <!-- This is a comment. -->